Introduction

 Photo: Mark Bowyer Camp Cove

 The Chau Chak Wing Museum (above) is the main attraction of a visit to the historic campus of Sydney University.
-Australia's oldest museum is also interesting for a walk and a look - especially the original 1850s gothic sandstone buildings of the Main Quad.
+Sydney's newest museum sits in the grounds of its oldest university.
+The university is also interesting for a walk and a look - especially the original 1850s gothic sandstone buildings of the Main Quad.

 For more on visiting Sydney University, click here.